pop-os/shell/README.md

 - TypeScript 3.8
 - GNU Make

 Proper functionality of the shell requires modifying GNOME's default keyboard shortcuts.
-Those developing and testing the extension must run the `rebuild.sh` script to install it locally (do not use sudo): `sh rebuild.sh`.

-This will call `make` to transpile the TypeScript source code into GJS-compatible JavaScript sources, followed by `make install` to install it locally into `~/.local/share/gnome-shell/extensions`, and modifying the default keyboard shortcuts in GNOME.
+For a local installation, run `make local-install`.

 If you want to uninstall the extension, you may invoke `make uninstall`, and then open the "Keyboard Shortcuts" panel in GNOME Settings to select the "Reset All.." button in the header bar.

+> Note that if you are packaging for your Linux distribution, many features in Pop Shell will not work out of the box because they require changes to GNOME's default keyboard shortcuts.
+A local install is necessary if you aren't packaging your own GNOME session with these default keyboard shortcuts unset or changed.

 ---